alsarins/aws_s3/elasticsearch/scripts/README.md

-example scripts for creating Elasticsearch s3 repository for snapshots.
+example scripts for creating Elasticsearch s3 snapshots repository.
 With and without proxy